steffanianigro/plecto/README.md

 ## Motivation

 This is a research project that explores the use of Continuous Time Recurrent Neural Networks (CTRNNs) as a low-frequency oscillator (LFO).
-Included is C and Java source code that can be used with the plectomusic.com API.
+Included in this repository are C and Java libraries that can be used with the plectomusic.com API.

 ___
 ### Usage